 My poetry has been included in exhibitions in the Victoria & Albert Museum and William Morris Gallery in London amongst others, and been part of collections including those of the 26 Writers and Forest Writers groups.
 I am a founder member of Chalk & Stream Collective, a writers' group based in Lewes, East Sussex.
 Our first collaboration was an illustrated book of poems about the Winterbourne, a rate chalk stream.

 I am also a photographer.
 I was part of a group show, 'Into the Immense Design of Things' at the George Lawson Gallery in Mill Valley, California, from 15 February - 15 March 2020.
 I have undertaken numerous personal projects, including documenting the Rose Garden at Greenwich for a year, as well as completing courses at leading institutions such as Central St Martin’s, London and International Center of Photography in New York.
-I have taken a picture every day since August 31, 2016.
+I took a picture every day from August 2016 - January 2026.

-I have trained in Ecotherapy with The Tariki Trust, completing the year-long Certificate program, and am currently completing the Diploma.
+I have trained in Ecotherapy with The Tariki Trust, completing both the Certificate program and Diploma programmes.

 I have Finnish and American parents, and grew up in Derbyshire, England where the trees in our garden included a redwood tree and a mulberry tree.
 ‘To Hear the Trees Speak’ is my first book.
 I now live in East Sussex, UK.

-You can find me sharing thoughts and pictures on Instagram (@oliviasprinkel and @tentreesjourney) and on my Substack.
+You can find me sharing thoughts and pictures on Instagram (@oliviasprinkel) and on my Substack.